samjia12/aelfDeveloperCommunity/Writing Smart contract.md

 ### 1. In protobuf/hello_world.proto

     The corresponding rpc method is defined by the service, and the data format is defined by the message.
-More information can be found in the protobuf documentation.
+More information can be found in the ```protobuf``` documentation.

 ### 2. In src/HelloWorldContract

-     The corresponding protobuf file is referenced in HelloWorldContract.csproj.
+     The corresponding protobuf file is referenced in ```HelloWorldContract.csproj.```

-     The specific contract logic is implemented in HelloWorldContract.cs.
+     The specific contract logic is implemented in ```HelloWorldContract.cs.```

 ### 3.src/HelloWorldContract/bin/Debug/netcoreapp2.2/HelloWorldContract.dll

-     This file is the file generated after dotnet build is executed.
+     This file is the file generated after ```dotnet build``` is executed.

-     In the boilerplate template, the dotnet run is automatically posted to the chain we started.
+     In the Boilerplate template, when dotnet runs, it is automatically posted to the chain we started.

-     If you need to publish your contract to other blockchain networks based on the AELF system, you only need to publish the corresponding dll.
+     If you need to publish your contract to other blockchain networks which based on AELF system, you only need to publish the corresponding dll.

-### 4. Code explanation
+### 4. Code Explanation

 ```protobuf
 // definition of protobuf